-In order to provide enhanced assurance and transparency in relation to the independence of the ESB Networks business, in the interests of facilitating regulatory oversight and increasing market confidence, ESB Networks has identified 4 milestones that we believe, if achieved, would deliver on all of CRU's objectives.
-They are as follows:
+To provide enhanced assurance and transparency in relation to the independence of the ESB Networks business, in the interests of facilitating regulatory oversight and increasing market confidence, ESB Networks has identified 4 milestones that we believe, if achieved, will deliver on all of CRU's objectives.
+These 4 milestones are as follows:

-- ESB Networks DAC Board membership: to seek the approval of the Minister (with the concurrence of the Minister for Public Expenditure and Reform) to make changes to the board membership that result in a majority independent non-executive director membership by the end of PR5 - 2.
-Legal undertakings from ESB: ESB Networks proposes to seek from ESB Board a legally binding undertaking in relation to the exercise of its supervisory rights as a parent company - 3.
-Role of ESB Networks Managing Director ESB Networks proposes to document clearly the role of the Managing Director at ESB Group level demonstrating appropriate independence
+ESB Networks DAC Board membership: ESB Networks proposed, sought, and received the approval of the Minister (with the concurrence of the Minister for Public Expenditure and Reform) to make changes to the board membership that has resulted in the majority of ESB Networks DAC Board membership consisting of independent non-executive directors.
+The ESB Networks DAC Board is now comprised of 2 executive directors, and 3 independent non-executive directors.

-4. Enhancement of the Compliance Officer role and the existing ring-fencing arrangements: ESB Networks propose to ensure a full time resource is available to enhance existing licence compliance and assurance arrangements
+- 2. Legal undertakings from ESB: ESB Networks proposed, sought, and received from the ESB Board a legally binding undertaking in relation to the exercise of its supervisory rights as a parent company - 3.
+Role of ESB Networks Managing Director ESB Networks proposed to document clearly the role of the Managing Director at ESB Group level demonstrating appropriate independence.
+This was undertaken, published and is available on our website. - 4.
+Enhancement of the Compliance Officer role and the existing ring-fencing arrangements: ESB Networks proposed to ensure a full-time resource is available to enhance existing licence compliance and assurance arrangements.
+In Q1 2023, a Regulatory Compliance Manager was appointed who is in place to assist the Compliance Officer.

+There are 2 pillars of the Enhancement of the Compliance Officer role milestone that are due to be delivered in 2024 and 2025, as detailed in our April outturn report submission.
+These are to:

+- Develop revised briefing/training packs for ESB Networks staff, ESB staff who interact with ESB Networks and contractors and commence new training cycle. - Document and implement a revised licence condition sign-off process that incorporates evidence-based sign-offs.

-Significant work has already been carried out on by ESB Networks on each of these key milestones and these are currently with CRU for assessment.
+Significant work has already been carried out by ESB Networks on each of these key milestones and these are currently with CRU for assessment.